epogrebnyak/mlmw/markdown/introduction.md

 [![Subscribe](https://img.shields.io/badge/buttondown-mlmw-0069ff)](https://buttondown.email/mlmw)

-Machine Learning My Way (MLMW) is a list of topics and selected links that should help you plan your studies from the very beginning or identify and fill up your knowledge and skill gaps.
+Machine Learning My Way (MLMW) is a list of topics and selected links for you to plan your studies from the very beginning or identify and fill up your knowledge and skill gaps.

-Topics covered include probability, statistics, econometrics, machine learning, deep learning (neural nets), data quality, model productization pipelines and tools as well as society and business outcomes.
+Topics covered include probability, statistics, econometrics, machine learning, neural nets, data quality, model productization, pipelines and tools as well as society and business outcomes.

 Get the MLMW guide: